turingschool/curriculum-site/module3/projects/consultancy/index.md

 You have a lot of freedom with this project, but there are a few technical requirements.
 Overall, your project must:

-1. Includes at least one Rails API and one ReactJS application.
+1. Includes at least one Rails API and one ReactJS (using Vite) application.
 2. Use one external API, but it can be consumed on the FE or BE.
 3. Be deployed (BE and FE)
 4. Assume one single user - multiple users with log in and authentication is out of scope.